helpingstar/cs285-script/script/CS_285_Lecture_7_Part_4.md

 140. So now the max is after the transition operator.
 141. That's the only difference.
 142. B is still a contraction in the infinity norm.
-143. You can define an operator pi exactly the same way as the operator that finds the arg min in your hypothesis class that minimizes square difference.
+143. You can define an operator π exactly the same way as the operator that finds the arg min in your hypothesis class that minimizes square difference.
-144. You can define fitted Q iteration, as Q becomes pi B Q, just like with value iteration.
+144. You can define fitted Q iteration, as Q becomes π B Q, just like with value iteration.
-145. And just like before, B is a contraction in the infinity norm, pi is a contraction in the L2 norm, and pi B is not a contraction of any kind.
+145. And just like before, B is a contraction in the infinity norm, π is a contraction in the L2 norm, and π B is not a contraction of any kind.
 146. This also applies to online Q learning and basically any algorithm of this sort.
 147. Now at this point, some of you might be looking at this thing and thinking, something is very contradictory here.
 148. We just talked about how this algorithm works, this algorithm doesn't converge, but at the core of this algorithm is something that looks suspiciously like gradient descent.